 With the vaccination programme under way in both the UK and Ireland, several events have put tickets on sale, confident that fans will be allowed to gather to hear their favourite artists.

-The music festival made this statement after an article was published with an interview with one of its ‘organisers’.
-But, the official EP twitter stated that the person interviewed was not one of the organisers.
+The music festival made a statement after an article was published with an interview with someone claiming to be one of the festivals ‘organisers’.
+The official EP twitter tweeted the following:

 “The person being interviewed is not one of the organisers and his points are his points and we have asked for the article to be taken down”.